megalithic/dotfiles/README.md

 I am pushing updates _constantly_, so there are **NO** guarantees of stability with my config!

+> **Warning**
+>
-> ⚠️ I highly recommend you dig into the scripts and configs to see what all is going on (because it does a lot more than what I'm describing in this README) before you -- all willy-nilly, throw caution to the wind -- install a stranger's shell scripts. 🤣
+> I highly recommend you dig into the scripts and configs to see what all is going on (because it does a lot more than what I'm describing in this README) before you -- all willy-nilly, throw caution to the wind -- install a stranger's shell scripts. 🤣

 ---